 Safe and sound in the Boekentoren

 “It was towards the end of the war,” Yolanda recalls.
 “Where we lived there were frequent bombing raids.”
 At that time, the family was living close to the railway marshalling yard in Merelbeke.
-At the beginning of 1945, the yard became a prime target for Allied air raids.
+In 1944, the yard became a prime target for Allied air raids.
 The neighbourhood was dangerous, and the family had no choice but to leave their home.
 “My mother was scared to death and fled to Great Britain.
 But my father refused to flee.”